SreeramPozhat/focalboard/README.md

 > [NOTE]
 > Maintainers are more than welcome!
 Someone with experience of handling large open source projects.
 More, the merrier.
+> There may be errors with Windows or Linux.
+Checked only for Mac in this version.
+If any error, this is due to some files still yet to be renamed from focal to karma.

 # Karmaboard